General relativistic limit of f(R) gravity in the horizon scale of black hole: Conclusion

-We wish to draw attention to few important future avenues of the results reported. \begin{itemize} \item Existence of a GR limit of $f(R)$ scalaron gravity indicates that the theory can act as a close alternative to GR in cosmological setting. \item Scalarons of the mass scale presented here can interestingly affect gravitational wave propagation and can be tested via future low frequency gravitational wave observatories. \item Scalaron mass is naturally time dependent in cosmological setting as $R$ evolves with cosmic time $t$ affecting $\psi'$.
-If $f(R)$ gravity has to mimic GR based $\Lambda$CDM cosmology at the matter era existing before the epoch of cosmic acceleration, formation of massive black holes must pass through the era of very massive scalarons, so as to ensure GR like phase of growth (Yukawa correction being negligible compared to Newtonian attraction).
-One of us has reported that GR phase of massive black hole growth terminates once scalarons mass falls below $10^{-16}$ eV at transition epoch.
-This result is communicated elsewhere. \item The Compton wavelength of the scalarons ($\sim 0.08$ au) matches with the size of extra dimensions (5 dimensional Anti de-Sitter space) constrained by EHT measurements (\cite{PhysRevD.110.064079}).The bound is $10^{-2}$ au.
-This is an important outcome for future avenues of the linkage between new gravitational physics and extra dimensions (see for example \cite{2003PhLB..576....5N}).
+\begin{itemize} \item Existence of a GR limit of $f(R)$ scalaron gravity indicates that the theory can act as a close alternative to GR in cosmological setting. \item Scalarons of the mass scale presented here can interestingly affect gravitational wave propagation and can be tested via future low frequency gravitational wave observatories. \item The GR limit of scalaron mass phenomenologically strengthens the claim - \textit{the Kerr metric is not unique to GR}. \item The GR limit of scalaron mass coincides with ultra-light scalar field dark matter.
+This may be of use for investigating a new class of dark matter particles in the context of an interesting alternative to GR. \item The Compton wavelength of the $10^{-16}$ eV scalarons ($\sim 0.08$ au) matches with the size of extra dimensions (5 dimensional anti de-Sitter space) constrained by EHT measurements (\cite{PhysRevD.110.064079}).The bound is $10^{-2}$ au.
+This is an important outcome for future astronomical observations to be employed for testing new gravitational physics and effect of extra dimensions in an environment accessible to us.

 \end{itemize}